 Active Release Technique® is a safe and conservative approach to scar tissue, which is addressed by external manipulation of adhesions within your muscles.
 To achieve the benefits associated with ART®, manual pressure on the skin and underlying tissues will be felt.
 This pressure can be uncomfortable at times, especially within the first couple of sessions.
 As adhesions are released, a temporary duplication of the pain associated with your injury may be experienced.
 When this occurs, this is evidence that the correct issue has been identified b your ART® provider, and that a positive outcome is on its way.

 You bet!
 One of the core benefits of ART® is its ability to help improve your performance by optimizing the function of your muscular system.
 By reducing the adhesions and restrictions in your muscular tissue, your body will be able to move more efficiently, generating more speed and power than is possible when muscular adhesions are intact.
+We have our center in Oakland, CA.

 Get yourself on the schedule.
 Start feeling the incredible effects of SOL’s Active Release Techniques program today.